 • In each Java package, create a package-info.java file and annotate the Java package with @NonNullByDefault.
-This declares all fields, method return values and parameters to be non-null unless they are annotated with @Nullable.
+This is a common good practice to deal with non null elements by default to avoid undesired NullPointerException.
+It enforces the behavior which is already widely outlined in Java coding rules.

 • In each Java type, annotate all fields, methods return values and parameters that can be null with @Nullable.

 Usually, this information is already available as textual information in the field or method Javadoc comment.

 The following example of code shows where annotations must be placed:

 '''

 @Nullable

 public Object thisFieldCanBeNull;

 @Nullable

 public Object thisMethodCanReturnNull() {

 return null;

 }

 public void thisMethodParameterCanBeNull(@Nullable Object param) {

 }

 '''